ThunderCats: Comics

 There were also several comic book series produced.
 A ThunderCats comic book series based on the animated series was published by Marvel Comics through its Star Comics imprint in 1985, lasting for three years and twenty-four issues.
-During this time in a eponymous television series was published by Marvel UK consisting of 129 issues and was also published for three years.
+During this time, a new series was published by Marvel UK consisting of 129 issues and was also published for three years.

 Beginning in 2002, ThunderCats titles were published by Wildstorm Productions, an imprint of DC Comics (Warner Bros. corporate sibling), and included five non-canon miniseries and several one shots.

 In March 2012, Panini Comics began publishing a new series in the United Kingdom to tie-in with the television series of 2011, titled ThunderCats Magazine.
 The first issue featured a strip called Safe Haven which was written by Ferg Handley and drawn by Cosmo White.
 Each issue also included additional features, such as character profiles, puzzles, a reader art page and a poster.

 In February 2024 Dynamite Entertainment announced plans to publish a new ThunderCats series written by Declan Shalvey and drawn by Drew Moss.
 In April 2024, Dynamite announced a spinoff series focusing on Cheetara.